FederatedAI/FATE/doc/api/pipeline.md

 that a FATE job is in fact formed by a sequence of sub-tasks.
-For example, in the [mini demo](../python/fate_client/pipeline/demo/pipeline-mini-demo.py) above, guest's data is first read in by `Reader`, then loaded into `DataTransform`.
+For example, in the [mini demo](../python/fate_client/pipeline/demo/pipeline-mini-demo.py) above, guest’s data is first read in by `Reader`, then loaded into `DataTransform`.
 Overlapping ids between guest and host are then found by running data through `Intersection`.
 Finally, `HeteroLR` model is fit on the data.
 Each listed modules run a small task with the data, and